danielgsims/staticproxy/README.md

 ===========

 StaticProxy is a thin class that acts as a proxy for calling static methods.
-You can use StaticProxy when you would like to injet an instance as opposed to calling static methods directly.
+You can use StaticProxy when you would like to inject an instance as opposed to calling static methods directly.

 ```